biodiversity and human health

 Genetic Diversity

-There are 1.75 million known species, and scientists identified around a billion genes from them.
+There are 1.75 million known species, and scientists have identified around a billion genes.
 Each species has a different total number of genes.

 The environment also determines how our genes will function.
 Read more about genes and the environment.

 Genetic diversity is a vital characteristic of a healthy, thriving population.
-It improves survival rate.
-Greater genetic diversity within a species enables it to better adapt and survive climate change (1).
+It improves the survival rate.
+Greater genetic diversity within a species enables it to adapt better and survive climate change (1).

 Organismal Diversity

-The anatomical, physical, or behavioral variations in organisms are called organismal diversity
+The organisms’ anatomical, physical, or behavioral variations are called organismal diversity.

 For instance, the salinity of water determines the filtering rate of rainbow trout and flounder’s kidneys.